 Based on past sporting events that have been affected by cybercrime, malfunctions caused by cyber-attacks can impact the integrity of the game played and cause a potential havoc during the game.
 Moreover, direct cyber-attacks against sporting events can create a chain reaction of detrimental repercussions affecting multiple sectors including insurance, regulated gaming, sports broadcasting, advertising, ticket revenue, sports merchandise, professional athleticism and more.

-In the last three decades, power outages have disrupted several major sporting events around the world, including Super Bowl XLVII (2013), Argentina vs. Brazil Soccer Match (2012), Minnesota Vikings vs. Chicago Bears NFL Football game (2010), 1989 Baseball World Series Game 3 and more.
-There are solid indications that such events took place in European soccer leagues, including the German Bundesliga raising concerns about deliberate attacks.
+In the last three decades, power outages have disrupted several major sporting events, including Super Bowl XLVII (2013), Argentina vs. Brazil Soccer Match (2012), Minnesota Vikings vs. Chicago Bears NFL Football game (2010), 1989 Baseball World Series Game 3 and more.
 These cases demonstrate the potential harm such an event can inflict if made happen as part of a well-planned cyber-attack.
 Currently, cyber specialists understand that hackers and attackers have both the capabilities and motivation to target sports stadiums/arenas and international sporting events.
 Hackers and cyber-criminals are driven by various motives, including political and ideological beliefs, economic value, related criminal activity spilling over to cyberspace, strategic gains and other issues pertaining to national security.
 All these factors create a new impending threat to sports stadiums and complexes.

 Similar to smart buildings and structures, large-scale sports complexes utilize computer-based systems that monitor, manage and control various electrical and electromechanical functions, including: